top of page

 Are you a do-aholic?

-How often do any of these thoughts occur to you?
+How often do these thoughts cross your mind?

 • “I’ve got to do that.”